JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

   * If the text is localized, this will identify a bundle file there the text is defined.
 Copy the key from the bundle file identified by the search.
   * Use the key text as the target for a search within the IntelliJ Community project.
     This search locates the implementation or related class, or [plugin configuration file](plugin_configuration_file.md) that uses the text key in an [extension](plugin_extensions.md) declaration.
-  * If the key is found in the extension declaration in <path>plugin.xml</path> file, find the implementing class attribute value (in most cases it is `implementationClass`) and
+  * If the key is found in the extension declaration in the <path>plugin.xml</path> file, find the implementing class attribute value (in most cases it is `implementationClass`) and
     [navigate to a declaration](https://www.jetbrains.com/help/rider/Navigation_and_Search__Go_to_Declaration.html#74fa64b7),
     or use attribute value as the
     [target of a class search](https://www.jetbrains.com/help/idea/searching-everywhere.html#Searching_Everywhere.xml)
     in the IntelliJ Community codebase to find the implementation.
 * If the text is not localized, the search will most probably find the desired implementation or related class.
-  In this case, search for the found method/class usages, and repeat this until the actual implementation class is found.
+  In this case, search for the found method/class usages and repeat this until the actual implementation class is found.

 ### Refrain from Using Internal Classes